Alfred Schnittke: Music

+As his health deteriorated from the late 1980s, Schnittke started to abandon much of the extroversion of his earlier polystylism and retreated into a more withdrawn, bleak style, quite accessible to the lay listener.
+The Fourth Quartet (1989) and Sixth (1992), Seventh (1993) and Eighth (1994) symphonies are good examples of this.
+Some Schnittke scholars, such as Gerard McBurney, have argued that it is the late works that will ultimately be the most influential parts of Schnittke's output.
+After a stroke in 1994 left him almost completely paralysed, Schnittke largely ceased to compose.
+He did complete some short works in 1997 and also a Ninth Symphony; its score was almost unreadable because he had written it with great difficulty with his left hand due to his strokes.

 The Ninth Symphony was first performed on 19 June 1998 in Moscow in a version deciphered – but also 'arranged' – by Gennady Rozhdestvensky, who conducted the premiere.
 After hearing a tape of the performance, Schnittke indicated he wanted it withdrawn.
 After he died, though, others worked to decipher the score.
 Nikolai Korndorf died before he could complete the task, which was continued and completed by Alexander Raskatov.
 In Raskatov's version, the three orchestral movements of Schnittke's symphony may be followed by a choral fourth, which is Raskatov's own Nunc Dimittis (in memoriam Alfred Schnittke).
 This version was premiered in Dresden, Germany, on June 16, 2007.
 Andrei Boreyko also has a version of the symphony.